intechstudio/knot/README.md

 ### USB MIDI Device compatibility with Knot as a host

+*If you own a device you couldn't find in the list below, help us out by submitting a test of your own to support@intech.studio!*

 | Manufacturer | Device name | Compatibility | Tester |
 | ---- | ---- | ---- | ---- |